Our Constitution: The Bill of Rights (Grades 7–9)

 - Read or make copies of the introduction in order to inform students of the workings of the Supreme Court.
 Organize the students into odd-numbered groups of five to nine.

 - Explain to the students that they will be role-playing the part of Supreme Court justices.
 They will be hearing a case on which they have been asked to offer a writ of certiorari (an opinion to be followed by the lower courts).

 - Hand out the fictional Supreme Court case Ricks v.
 Willaterra County.

-- At the teacher’s discretion the text can be “share read” with the students as in the last two lessons or the students can read it individually.
+- You may share read with the students as in the last two lessons or the students can read it individually.

-- The teacher then poses the following questions: “Were the petitioner’s constitutional rights violated by the county?” and “Is the law in question constitutional?”
+- Pose the following questions: “Were the petitioner’s constitutional rights violated by the county?” and “Is the law in question constitutional?”

 - Hand out the graphic organizer “Opinion of the Court.”
 The group of students must debate, discuss, and decide on the constitutional question raised by this case.
 The students must base their opinion on their analysis of the Bill of Rights in the previous lessons.
 The members of the group must vote on the two preceding questions.
 They will write the answers to those questions as voted on by the group in the top section of the organizers.

 - Let the students discuss their various views on the constitutional issues raised by this case.

 - The students will then individually complete the bottom section of the organizer and express a minority opinion (if they disagreed with how most of those in their group voted) or majority opinion (if they were in agreement with the outcome of the vote) in the form of a short essay.
 The student must use exact text from both the case brief and the Constitution to support the arguments.

 - You may want to have the students examine actual Supreme Court case majority and minority opinions.
 Landmark opinions can be found at the following sites: